openfoodfacts/openfoodfacts-infrastructure/docs/promox.md

   * Target: ovh3
   * Schedule: */5 if you want every 5 minutes (takes less than 10 seconds, thanks to ZFS)

+Also think about [configuring email](./mail.md#postfix-configuration) in the container

 ## Logging in to a container or VM